 Another good spot to visit is Kandy, possibly Sri Lanka’s most beautiful city, Kandy is historically the last city where the Sinhala Kings held power.
 Its main attraction is the Temple of the Tooth.
 The best time to visit Kandy is during the parade of the golden caskets in July or August of every year.
 The festival also shows a parade of live elephants, as well as human dancers, drummers and village chieftains.
 When visiting the temple of the Tooth, make sure to adhere to the dress code as this is considered a holy place for the Sri Lankans.

 Touring Kandy will also show you the old Royal Palace compound, located right beside the Temple of the Tooth.
 You can see where the Queen as well as the King’s royal concubines slept in their separate quarters.
-You can also see the armory of the king’s men, as well as the council chambers where the ruler met with his advisors and generals.
+You can also see the armoury of the king’s men, as well as the council chambers where the ruler met with his advisors and generals.
 The Royal Palace is now used as a museum, with the council chambers itself showcasing an example of the wooden architectural style of the period.

 Other spots in Kandy include the Gadaladeniya Temple with its South Indian architecture, the Embekke Temples with its 14th century carvings that are dedicated to the god Kataragama, the Hindu shrines, the Buddhist temples and the 40-hectare Royal Botanical Gardens which has the best tropical plant life in the island.